One-child policy: Background

 Since the establishment of the People's Republic of China in 1949, socialist construction was the utmost mission the state needed to accomplish.
 Top state leaders believed that a bigger population would effectively contribute to the national projects.

 During Mao Zedong's leadership in China, the birth rate fell from 37 per thousand to 20 per thousand.
 Infant mortality declined from 227 per thousand births in 1949 to 53 per thousand in 1981, and life expectancy dramatically increased from around 35 years in 1948 to 66 years in 1976.
 Until the 1960s, the government mostly encouraged families to have as many children as possible, especially during the Great Leap Forward, because of Mao's belief that population growth empowered the country, preventing the emergence of family planning programs earlier in China's development.
 The state tried to incentivize more childbirths during that time with a variety of policies, such as the "Mother Heroine" award, a programme inspired by a similar policy in the Soviet Union.
-As a result, the population grew from around 540 million in 1949 to 969 million in 1979, corresponding to an average annual growth rate of about 1.97% per year.
-(If the same rate had continued unabated from 1979 through 2025, China's population in 2025 would be on the order of 2.4 billion people.)
+As a result, the population grew from around 542 million in 1949 to 807 million in 1969, corresponding to an average annual growth rate of about 2.45% per year.
+(If the same rate had continued unabated from 1969 through 2025, China's population in 2025 would be on the order of 2.4 billion people.)
 Beginning in 1970, citizens were encouraged to marry at later ages and many were limited to have only two children.

+The devastating Great Chinese Famine (late 1950s to early 1960s) resulted in the deaths of approximately 30 million people.
+Following the famine, China's leadership saw rapid population growth as a threat to resources and development, fearing a return to food insecurity.